vishalmaurya1103/Expense-Tracker/README.md

 # This is a application is using React Native
-# This is a Expense Tracker Application
+# This is a Expense Tracker Application which track your daily Expense.